 Look for permission errors: If you see a “500 internal server error” message, it may be caused by a problem with your file permissions.
 To fix this, set your file permissions to 755.

-Check WordPress admin panel rules: If you’re still seeing the “500 internal server error” message, it may be because of an incorrect rule in your WordPress admin panel.
-Simply go to your WordPress admin panel and delete the offending rule to fix this.
+Check WordPress admin panel rules: If you still see the “500 internal server error” message, it may be because of an incorrect rule in your WordPress admin panel.
+To fix this, go to your WordPress admin panel and delete the offending rule.

 What is a 500 Internal server error WordPress?